Dirtyphonics

-Dirtyphonics is a French electronic music band from Paris, consisting of members Charly Barranger and Julien "PitchIn" Corrales.
+Dirtyphonics is a French electronic music band from Paris, consisting of members Charles-Eric Florian Jacques "Charly" Barranger and Julien Robert Rene "PitchIn" Corrales.
 Known for blending Drum and bass, Dubstep, and other bass music genres with heavy metal and cinematic influences, the group has been active since 2004.

 Signed to labels such as Monstercat, UKF Music, Disciple Records, and Dim Mak Records, Dirtyphonics first gained recognition with their 2008 single "French F**k," which reached number one on Beatport's charts.
 Their debut album, Irreverence, was released in 2013.
 Over the years, they have collaborated with major artists including Linkin Park, Skrillex, Kaskade, and Sullivan King, and have remixed tracks for Marilyn Manson, Steve Aoki, and Benny Benassi.

 In the 2020s, Dirtyphonics solidified their status in the global bass music scene with releases such as the What The French EP in 2022, and their second album, Magnetic, released on Monstercat in 2024.
 They have continued to tour internationally and are set to celebrate their 20th anniversary with a headline show at the Bataclan in Paris on April 5, 2025.